connorheyz/online-notes/md-articles/apush/Chapter-6-Notes.md

  3. Create a national bank with a universal stable currency

  - Anti-feds opposed this, they thought the states would lose power
- - TJ though Hamilton's plan would only benefit the rich
+ - TJ thought Hamilton's plan would only benefit the rich
  - Congress adopted Hamilton's plans with lower tariffs
 ### Debt
  - Anti-feds agreed to pay off debt